An Easy Japanese Air Conditioner Guide: How-To Care & Clean

 Japanese air conditioner installation

-When searching for an apartment, an akiya house, or any other property in Japan, some might not have a pre-installed Japanese air conditioner.
+When searching for an apartment, an akiya house, or any other property in Japan, you may find that it doesn't come with a pre-installed Japanese air conditioner.

-In this case, you would have to purchase and install your own units.
-You can purchase AC units at department stores, which will give you discounts and points incentives if you buy two or more at once with installation.
+In such cases, you'll need to purchase and install your own unit(s).
+Air conditioners can be bought at department stores, many of which offer discounts and point incentives if you purchase two or more units with installation included.

-Pay attention to the room size where the air conditioner unit will be placed.
-The larger the AC unit, the more effective it will be at cooling and heating the space.
+Be sure to consider the size of the room where each unit will be installed.
+Generally, the larger the AC unit, the more effective it will be at cooling or heating a larger space.

-If you just bought a property in Japan and need help setting up your utilities, wifi, and AC installation, let MailMate handle the work for you
+If you just bought a property in Japan and need help setting up your utilities, wifi, and AC installation, let MailMate bilingual property management services handle the work for you.

 Japanese air conditioner remote control guide